stevana/stateful-pbt-with-fakes/README-unprocessed.md

 any fork that contains a command which uses said symbolic variable.

-Another option is to skip the scope checking and instead require the user to explicitly require preconditions which ensure the scope.
+Another option is to skip the scope checking and instead require the user to explicitly require preconditions which ensure the scope[^4].

 ##### Parallel running

-One final difference in the parallel case is that because of the use of threads to achieve parallel execution, and the fact we can only spawn threads of things of type `IO`, we also need to be able to interpret our `CommandMonad` into `IO`, which is what `runCommandMonad` does.
+One final difference between the sequential and the parallel case is that because of the use of threads to achieve parallel execution, and the fact we can only spawn threads of things of type `IO`, we also need to be able to interpret our `CommandMonad` into `IO`, which is what `runCommandMonad` (which is also part of the `ParallelModel` type class) does.

 ```{.haskell include=src/Parallel.hs snippet=runCommandMonad}
 ```